yashpuneet/fa22-cse110-lab4/expose/javascript/part2.md

    returns the array `[50, 100, 150]`.

 5. Line 12 causes a Reference error to occur since the iteration variable `i` is not accessible at line 12.
-Being declared using `let`, the iteraction variable can have block scope and since it is declared in teh for loop, its block is the for loop.
+Being declared using `let`, the iteration variable can have block scope and since it is declared in teh for loop, its block is the for loop.
 Since the `console.log()` function lies outside the for loop, the iteraton variable `i` canot be accessed by it.